The pit bull boxer Mix, also known as a bullboxer, is a mix of a pit bull like the American pit bull terrier and a boxer.

 Your dog will respond best to positive reinforcement and reward-based training.

 Avoid the use of punishment.
 Simply put, it just doesn’t work.
 It is more likely to create problematic behaviors or exacerbate existing ones.

 When he’s behaving how you would like him to, praise and reward him – encourage this positive behavior.

 Dogs learn through operant conditioning – that is, they learn based on the response to their behavior.

-Rather than punish a dog, you should re-direct their behaviour.
+Rather than punish a dog, you should re-direct their behavior.
 He’s picked up your slipper and ran into the garden with it – find something he wants more, a toy for example and swap.

 Known Health Problems

 Despite the understanding that cross-breeds are healthier than pure-breeds, this is not necessarily the case.
 A crossbreed can still inherit health issues from their parents.
-We know the Pitbull Boxer Mix is at risk of the following:
+We know the pit bull boxer Mix is at risk of the following:

 - Hip dysplasia – abnormal development in the hip joint causing pain and lameness.

 - Allergies – from food to pollen allergies, this can result in scratching and subsequent skin infections.